1. I often click 'remind me later' when I get software update notifications. What’s the risk of putting off software and operating system updates?

 Generally, the less personal information you and your family share online, the better.
 Encourage your kids to use a different name and pic to their own when signing up for online social media or gaming accounts.
 Teach kids about what they’re potentially giving away online.
 And lastly, think twice about what you share about your family members; always consider who else is seeing this information.

-6. How safe are 'smart' toys and devices?
+6. How secure are 'smart' toys and devices?

 Anything that can be connected to the internet is an attractive target for cybercriminals, including your smart fridge or teddy!
 If one device is compromised, then a hacker could gain access to your other devices and accounts.
 Protect your smart devices with strong and unique passwords, and software updates.
 Check the privacy settings to make sure you’re comfortable with the information that is being collected and how it’s being used.
 If smart devices don’t have security features or options, like the ability to set a password, or if you’re not using 'smart' features, it’s safer to disconnect them from the internet.